Telefonica/mistica-design/guides/colors-contribution.md

 ## Save Changes and Publish Your Branch

 Once you have made the necessary modifications to the JSON files, you need to save your changes and publish the branch to the remote repository.

-Follow these steps:
+### Visual Studio Code

 1. Go to the third element in the navigation bar (Source Control), where you will see the following: